Understanding Medicare Guidelines for Closed System Catheters

 The guidelines outlined above exist to help you and your doctor correctly diagnose and document your condition to ensure you receive full coverage from Medicare.

-If you are still struggling to understand Medicare Guidelines for closed system catheters, contact us today to speak with a member of our team who can answer your questions and offer free samples of MTG closed system catheters.
+If you are still struggling to understand Medicare Guidelines for closed system catheters, contact us today to speak with a member of our team who can answer your questions and offer samples of HR HealthCare closed system catheters.